Lisocabtagene Maraleucel (Breyanzi)

 Dosage and Administration

 Lisocabtagene maraleucel (Breyanzi) is a cell suspension for infusion for autologous and intravenous use only administered in a certified healthcare facility.
 A single dose of Breyanzi consists of 1:1 CAR-positive viable T cells of CD8 and CD4 components, with each component supplied separately in one to four single-dose 5 mL vials.
-Each mL contains 1.5 x 106 to 70 x 106 CAR-positive viable T cells.
+Each mL contains greater than or equal to 1.5 x 106 to 70 x 106 CAR-positive viable T cells.

 Large B-cell Lymphoma (LBCL)

-Aetna considers repeat administration of lisocabtagene maraleucel (Breyanzi) experimental and investigational because the effectiveness of this approach has not been established.
+Aetna considers repeat administration of lisocabtagene maraleucel (Breyanzi) experimental, investigational, or unproven because the effectiveness of this approach has not been established.

-Aetna considers lisocabtagene maraleucel experimental and investigational for the treatment of solid tumors.
+Aetna considers lisocabtagene maraleucel experimental, investigational, or unproven for the treatment of solid tumors.

 Table: